Looking to invest in commercial real estate, but don’t have several million dollars lying around?

 However real estate is an inherently illiquid, long-term investment.
 Crowdfunded real estate companies don’t want much share turnover, so they often put a minimum holding time on when you can sell back shares.
 Streitwise doesn’t let you sell back shares within the first year of buying, and they impose decreasing penalties for early buyback for the next four years after that.
 If you sell in the second year of ownership, they buy back shares at a 10% discount, then a 7.5% discount in Year 3, a 5% discount in Year 4, and a 2.5% discount in Year 5.

 After five years, they buy back shares at the full net asset value (NAV) share price at that time.
-Which ideally has risen handsomely!
+Which hopefully has risen handsomely!

 But appreciation isn’t the only way investors make money with Streitwise shares.
-In fact, Streitwise is best known for its high dividend yield of 8-9% annually.
+In fact, Streitwise is best known for its dividend yield of 7-9% annually.
 They pay quarterly dividends, and have done so consistently since inception.

 Streitwise does charge both a 3% upfront fee and 2% ongoing annual fees.
 These fees go to the Sponsor (Tryperion Partners).